Menu

 Tapestry

-Within nursery and reception we use Tapestry to photograph the children throughout the day.
-This may include 'Wow' moments, group activities, art and craft and practical activities.
+Within nursery and reception we use Tapestry to observe the children.
+This may include Child Initiated Play, individual learning, group or whole class activities.
 These photos are then sent home directly to the parents via the Tapestry app enabling parents to see what the children have been enjoying each day.
 A member of the Nursery Team will discuss the use of Tapestry with you prior to your child attending.

 Makaton